davwright/Richard-Wright-of-Mousehole/README.md

 Richard Wright returned to England with Joseph Yerbury [Rankin Journal, 81] in "early 1774" [Episcopal page 172] *He labored chiefly in Maryland and Virginia, though there is evidence that he spent part of 1772 in New York City" (refering to Wakely, chapter 24)*

 ## 9 May 1774
-*Wright had been successfully at work, meanwhile, in Virgina, and ont he 9th of May, 1774, on his return, he cheered Asbury with good news.
+*Wright had been successfully at work, meanwhile, in Virgina, and on the 9th of May, 1774, on his return, he cheered Asbury with good news.
 "Mr. Wright," he says, "arrived today from Virginia.
 He gave us a circumstantial account of the work of God in thos eparts.
 One house of worship is built, and another in contemplation; two or three more preachers are gone out upon the itinerant plan; and in some parts the congreations consist of two or three thousand people.
 But some evlidminded persons have opposed the action of toleration, and threatened to improsion him.
 May the Lord turn their hearts and make them partakers of his great salvation!"
 The first church here mentioned became famous in after years as Yeargon's Chapel," the first Methodist ediface in Virginia;
 ## 1775
 *As the leading preachers were Englishmen, and avowedly attached to the interests of the mother country, they all left the country before the close of 1778, except Mr Asbury, who, being ardently attached to the infant socieites, now deserted by their chief shepherds, resolved to remain with them through those troublous times.* (page 292, Query)
 *Martin Rodda and James Dempster were sent over; but the success of these men was not as great as could have been desired.
 They soon returned to England. \[...\] Mr Wesley's plan was to send two preachers every two years, which continued till eight were sent, and then the war \[of Independence\] prevented more* (Page 202, Query, Vol 20)